harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/run-jenkins-jobs-in-cd-pipelines.md

 ---
 title: Run Jenkins jobs in CD pipelines
-description: This topic shows you how to run Jenkins jobs in CD stages.
+description: Run Jenkins jobs in CD stages.
-sidebar_position: 3
+sidebar_position: 2
 ---

 This topic describes how to use the Jenkins step in a Harness CD pipeline.